nerveband/wp-omni-rss/README.md

 ## Features

 * Include any content type in your RSS feed
-* Per-post control over feed inclusion (optional)
-* Custom change descriptions for feed items
+* Track and share content changes with your subscribers
+* Add change descriptions to explain updates (e.g., "Updated pricing information", "Added new team member")
+* Visual preview of enhanced feed format
 * Configurable feed formatting
 * Support for all public post types